Snowboard boots wide feet powder deep snow riding

 18. Can I use a boot stretcher on snowboard boots?

 Yes, but only on specific pressure points.
-Heat the area first.
+Heat the area first with a heat gun.

-Heat-moldable foam liner used in ThirtyTwo, Ride, and aftermarket.
-Molds to wide feet perfectly.
+Heat-moldable foam liner used in ThirtyTwo, Ride, K2, and sold aftermarket.
+Molds perfectly to wide feet and can be re-molded multiple times.

 20. Are K2 boots good for wide feet?

-Yes, K2 Maysis Wide (103mm) and K2 Thraxis Wide are excellent, with Endo heel hold.
+Yes, K2 Maysis Wide (103mm) and K2 Thraxis Wide are excellent, with Endo heel hold that prevents lift.

 21. How do I measure my foot width at home?

-Trace foot on paper, measure widest part in mm.
-Compare to boot last (add 2mm for liner).
+Trace foot on paper while standing.
+Measure widest part in mm.
+Compare to boot last (add 2mm for liner compression).

 22. What if one foot is wider than the other?

-Fit to wider foot, use J-bars or thicker insole on smaller foot.
+Fit to the wider foot.
+Use J-bars or a thicker insole on the smaller foot to fill the gap.

 23. Can I replace liners in wide boots?